Dominic-Taylor-Dev/eagle-bank-api/REAMDE.md

 The code in this repo is arranged by feature (e.g. authentication) rather than layer (e.g. controller).

 ## How to run the project

+### Pre-requisites
+- Java JDK 21
+- Docker (for test containers to spin up Postgres in integration tests)

+### Running tests

+There are multiple ways to run the tests:
+- If using IntelliJ: right click `src/test/java` and select "Run 'Tests in 'java'''"
+- Via command line: Use the appropriate Maven wrapper for your OS. `./mvnw test` for Linux/macOS or `.\mvnw test` on Windows (JAVA_HOME variable needs to be set and should point at a Java 21 distribution)

+### Non-test local running

+- The application is backed by Postgres.
+There is a Docker compose file which can set up a local database server.
+- This is started by running `docker compose up` from the repository root
+- Once the database is up and running you can start the main Spring application either:
+  - If using IntelliJ: with the 'play' button on `src/main/java/com/eaglebank/EaglebankApiApplication.java`
+  - Via command line: Use the appropriate Maven wrapper for your OS. `./mvnw spring-boot:run` for Linux/macOS or `.\mvnw spring-boot:run` on Windows (JAVA_HOME variable needs to be set and should point at a Java 21 distribution)